-How To Make Recycling Fun For Children ♻️
+How To Make Recycling Fun For Everyone In Your Household ♻️

-First of all, make sure that kids do not think of recycling as a tedious chore like I did a while back.
-If this happens, we might raise a generation of people too lazy to protect the environment, as a result.
+Putting to heart the statements above, you have to make sure that kids do not think of recycling as a tedious chore like I did a while back.
+If this happens, we might raise a generation of people too lazy to protect the environment as a result.
 Instead, let them know that it is a fun activity to do with environmental benefits, too.

 Now, what can we do to make recycling fun for children at home or at school?
-Here, Waster shares some tips on how you can make recycling fun for children:
+Below, we share some tips on how you can make recycling fun for children:

 1. Design a recycling bin that kids love